historic-trails/website/docs/sites/mahaffie-house.md

 # Mahaffie House

-Positioned in northeastern Kansas just southwest of [Independence, Missouri](https://en.wikipedia.org/wiki/Independence,_Missouri), the Mahaffie farmstead was an important stage stop along the [Santa Fe Trail](https://www.nps.gov/safe/index.htm) where travelers stocked up for their journey westward. the house is a rare historical structure with good integrity and enough space to accommodate the visiting public who desire a taste of Kansas's pioneer spirit.
+Positioned in northeastern Kansas just southwest of [Independence, Missouri](https://en.wikipedia.org/wiki/Independence,_Missouri), the Mahaffie farmstead was an important stage stop along the [Santa Fe Trail](https://www.nps.gov/safe/index.htm) where travelers stocked up for their journey westward.
+The house is a rare historical structure with good integrity and enough space to accommodate the visiting public who desire a taste of Kansas's pioneer spirit.

 ## Historic Significance
 The Mahaffie House and its surrounding outbuildings constituted the first hotel and stage station in its section of [Johnson County, Kansas](https://en.wikipedia.org/wiki/Johnson_County,_Kansas).
 As a whole, the property is testament to the ways that private citizens far from Santa Fe helped open trade with Mexico.
 Present-day visitors can see the contrast between northeastern Kansas's rural past and its modern urbanized form.
 The unchecked growth of nearby [Kansas City](https://en.wikipedia.org/wiki/Kansas_City_metropolitan_area) makes the preservation of the Mahaffie House--an important link to Johnson County's yesteryears--even more vital.[^REGISTER1] The house is the only known Santa Fe Trail stage station that remains open to members of the public.[^CMP2]